PeterKamphuis/FAT/README.md

         velres=1

 The velocity resolution of the data cubes.
-If set to zero the code assume that the instrumental dispersion is equal to a (1.2*channel)/2*SQRT(2ln2) otherwise (1+vresolution)*channel/2*SQRT(2ln2).
+If set to zero the code assume that the instrumental dispersion is equal to a (1.2 x channel)/(2 x SQRT(2ln2)) otherwise (1+vresolution) x channel/(2 x SQRT(2ln2)).
 That is, if set to 1 it assumes Hanning smoothing.
 Default=1.

         maps_output = 2